mindspore-ai/docs/docs/mindformers/docs/source_en/function/transform_weight.md

 ## Overview

 In a current distributed training and inference environment, if a pre-trained weight does not match a distributed strategy, the pre-trained weight needs to be converted to adapt to the corresponding distributed strategy.
-MindFormers provides a set of weight conversion tools to meet the requirements in different scenarios.
+MindSpore Transformers provides a set of weight conversion tools to meet the requirements in different scenarios.
 This tool can be used to slice a single-device weight into multi-device weights, convert between multi-device weights, and merge multi-device weights into a single-device weight.
 You can select [Automatic Conversion](#automatic-conversion) or [Offline Conversion](#offline-conversion) as required so that a model can quickly switch between different distributed scenarios.

-In addition, MindFormers supports [LoRA Weight Merging](#lora-weight-merging) to facilitate the deployment of models fine-tuned using LoRA.
+In addition, MindSpore Transformers supports [LoRA Weight Merging](#lora-weight-merging) to facilitate the deployment of models fine-tuned using LoRA.

 ## Automatic Conversion